kdamken/skip-promoted-imgur-ads/README.md

-# Skip Promoted Imgur Posts
+# Skip Promoted Imgur Ads

-Automatically skips Imgur pages that have promoted posts so you don't have to see ads.
+Automatically skips Imgur pages that have promoted ad posts so you don't have to see the ads.

 Some promoted posts to test this on:
 * https://imgur.com/gallery/gnUxU